Datenflix007/My-FPP-Documentation/README.md

 how to start the application with an IDE:
     - open projekt dictionary with IDE
     - than replace in Server in line 651 the line through "withIDE = true;"

+how to watch the project documentation:
+     - open doxygen/html/index.html